Windows Password Recovery - Mask attack

 Windows Password Recovery supports the following dynamic mask sets:

-- %r(x-y) user-defined characters with serial ASCII codes between x and y
+• %r(x-y) user-defined characters with serial UNICODE codes between x and y

 When setting %r, keep in mind that the range of defined OEM characters (with character code greater than 127) is generated using the DOS encoding.